|

 Features: 6-7cm long, it has slender,

 curving spines and a long siphonal canal.
-This long structure helps
+It has 3-4 short spines

-the animal protect its siphon while it pokes into places to look for
+canal helps the animal protect its siphon while it pokes into places

-food.
-While the spines may help protect it from predators, it does
+to look for food.
+While the spines may help protect it from predators,

-make it difficult for the animal to move about among seagrasses and
+it does make it difficult for the animal to move about among seagrasses

-seaweeds.
-So the animal usually moves by holding the shell high above
+and seaweeds.
+So the animal usually moves by holding the shell high

 What does it eat?
 Like other drills